MAIF/otoroshi/manual/src/main/paradox/topics/remote-catalogs.md

 - A **source** where entity definitions are stored (GitHub, GitLab, Bitbucket, S3, HTTP, local file, Git repository, Consul KV)
 - An optional **scheduling** configuration to automatically sync entities at regular intervals
-- A **reconciliation** mechanism that creates, updates, and deletes local entities to match the remote state
+- A **reconciliation** engine that creates, updates, and deletes local entities to match the remote desired state

-When a catalog is deployed, Otoroshi fetches the entity definitions from the remote source, then reconciles them with the local state.
-Entities managed by a catalog are tagged with a `created_by` metadata field set to `remote_catalog=<catalog_id>`, which allows Otoroshi to track which entities belong to which catalog.
+When a catalog is deployed, Otoroshi fetches the entity definitions from the remote source, then reconciles them with the local state using a declarative approach similar to tools like Terraform or Kubernetes: the remote source represents the desired state, and Otoroshi converges towards it.
+Entities managed by a catalog are tagged with a `created_by` metadata field set to `remote_catalog=<catalog_id>`, which allows Otoroshi to track ownership and lifecycle of managed entities.

 ## Entity format